rsmaller/carg/README.md

 ```

 Will add `-n <int>` to the usage message.

+#### printOutPointerArgument() and printOutNonPointerArgument()
+These macros both print out an individual argument, though the handling of the values in each argument is different
+for pointer versus non-pointer types.
+Use the respective macro to fetch data about an argument of any type.

 #### libcargTerminate()
 This function will clean up heap allocations this library uses to parse and set arguments, particularly for automatic